 This is to document some worrying experiences with Holmer Vets from September 2015, which in our opinion point to negligence and incompetence.
 Prior to that date, we had no issues.
 We also have evidence to show that one of the vets participated in a hate campaign aimed at the trustees of GSDR.

-This is the story of Lad, a 6 month old puppy who was treated by them in March this year after becoming very unwell.
+This is the story of Lad, a 6-month-old puppy who was treated by them in March 2016 after becoming very unwell.
 Had we not eventually removed him from their practice, we have no doubt that he would have died.

 Lad with his Daddy at 5 months old.

 This is Lad with his daddy prior to him becoming ill.
 His first visit to Holmer Vets was on Friday 11th March 2016 when we became very concerned about his health.
 Before this, he was a normal healthy bouncy puppy but a little devil and into everything - including eating things he shouldn't!